 Much like the visa process, the work permit process will require assistance from the employer.

 Once the applicant receives their work permit, they can submit the appropriate work visa application with attachments to the Immigration and Citizenship Authority (ICA).
 They should submit all materials to their nearest consulate.
 Once they have approval, the visa holder can enter the country and begin working as a legal employee.

 Other Things to Consider

 When an employee’s work visa is about to expire, they can file for an extension to continue working in the country.
 They may be denied this extension depending on the nature of their work.

 If a work visa holder intends on staying in Papua New Guinea for a long-term period, they can apply for permanent residence.
 This documentation only applies to specific groups of people, including specialized workers and spouses of citizens.
 If this option is available to an applicant, they may want to consider permanent residence for potential benefits.

 Count on Globalization Partners During Your International Expansion

-With work visas, your international employees can work in Papua New Guinea legally.
-Ensuring your employees have work visas is one of many services we offer at Globalization Partners.
+As you navigate expansion to Papua New Guinea, you’ll want an experienced global PEO on your side.
 With our help, you can simplify your global expansion and focus on growth right away.
-Reach out to us to learn more.
+Reach out to Globalization Partners today to learn more.